testandset/deutsch-learnen/grammer.md

 1. **-n**/**-en** ending: Most feminie nouns will take either  -n or -en in all four grammitical cases, with no umlat changes.

    die Frau -> die Frauen
-   die Kartoffel -> die Kartoffelen
+   die Kartoffel -> die Kartoffeln

 1. **-s** ending: Most foreign-origin nouns will take the -s ending for the plural with no umlaut changes.